hamahem/datastory/index.md

 {% include dynasty_migration_sankey.html %}

 <p style="text-align: justify;">Woderful!
 Look at the dynamic of the migration!
-Many paths cross each other every year and no dynasty is left spared of icoming migration.
+Many paths cross each other every year and no dynasty is left spared of incoming migration.
 We can observe in 2022, major stocks like AMZN, TSLA and META, all leave the D7 dynasty for the D5 dynasty.
 And we've seen previously a dip in wealth for the D7 dynasty at that same year.</p>

 <p style="text-align: justify;">Does this migration have a an effect on the power of the dynasty?
 We must stop looking at static maps and start tracking movement.
 Dynasties are not isolated islands; firms and wealth constantly flow between them.
 By analyzing these migrations, we aim to uncover the hidden rules that decide how power is transferred.</p>